HSBNE-Archive/Policy/Rules/Rules.md

 44. #### Common seal

     1. The management committee must ensure the association has a common seal.
-    2. The common seal must be—
+    2. The common seal must be -

         1.  kept securely by the management committee; and
         2.  used only under the authority of the management committee.

-    3. Each instrument to which the seal is attached must be signed by a member of the management committee and countersigned by—
+    3. Each instrument to which the seal is attached must be signed by a member of the management committee and countersigned by -

         1.  the secretary; or
         2.  another member of the management committee; or